-The spring semester classes will begin on January 25, and run until May 6.
-There are no classes during spring break.
-Classes are open to students, faculty, and staff.
-Students do no need to pre-register to take classes without an asterisk (*), but please take the time to sign in at every class you attend.
-If there is an asterisk (*) next to the class name, students are asked to email firstname.lastname@example.org prior to attending the class.
-Faculty and staff should register through CLIQ, and also make sure to sign in to each class upon arrival.
+The Spring semester classes will begin on Sunday, January 29 and go through Friday, May 4.
+There will be no classes during Spring Break and Finals Week.
+Classes are open to students, faculty and staff.
+Students do not need to preregister to take classes without an asterisk (*), but please take the time to sign in at every class you attend.
+If there is an asterisk next to the class name, students are asked to email firstname.lastname@example.org prior to attending the class if planning to attend regularly.
+Faculty and staff should register for the * classes through CLIQ, and also make sure to sign in to each class upon arrival.

 Body Blast - This high-powered, total body, conditioning workout set to music works all the major muscle groups of the body using your own body weight.
 With some plyometrics to increase your cardiovascular fitness, this workout will build your endurance and speed your metabolism for increased fat burning.
 All fitness levels welcome.